7 Essentials Every New Website Must Have

 When people see your website, does it look consistent and cohesive with your social media branding?
 Or are the messages conflicting?
 Your website and social media should have consistent branding across all platforms.
 Don’t confuse your audience.
 Be clear.
 Consistency is the key here and it needs to look professional.

 You don’t have to spend a lot of money but an amateur looking website will not attract the right kinds of clients.
 First impressions are extremely important.
-Your website is your online STOREFRONT.
-Make sure you don’t design something that doesn’t represent your product or service accurately.

 WordPress offers thousands of themes and plugins which is perfect for bloggers and website owners of all types of businesses.